jondmarien/MemoryAnalysis.Powershell/README.md

 A high-performance PowerShell module for memory dump forensics using the Volatility 3 framework with a Rust/Python bridge.

+> **Current Status:** 🔄 In Development - Phase 1 (Rust-Python Bridge) 85% complete
+> See [PROJECT_STATUS.md](docs/PROJECT_STATUS.md) for detailed progress tracking.

+## Repository Structure

+This is a **monorepo** with a Git submodule:

+- **Main Repository:** [MemoryAnalysis.Powershell](https://github.com/jondmarien/MemoryAnalysis.Powershell.git) - PowerShell module and documentation
+- **Submodule:** [rust-bridge](https://github.com/jondmarien/rust-bridge.git) - Rust PyO3 bridge to Volatility 3

+The Rust bridge is maintained as a separate repository but linked as a submodule for seamless development.

 ## Features

 - 🚀 **High Performance** - Rust-based bridge with sub-100ms overhead